 Holiday Strategies for Keto People

-As 2022 comes to a close, we checked in with our coaching team, the Senza community, and a few special guests to gather fresh ideas for navigating the year-end holidays.
+As the year comes to a close, we checked in with our coaching team, the Senza community, and a few special guests to gather fresh ideas for navigating the holidays.
 Here are some tips for enjoying the season without compromising the progress you've made with your health:

 Karlie says… come prepared